 Glass will no longer go in this bin from 1 July 2023.

 Mei will use shared glass recycling bins which will be collected every 4 weeks (monthly) from 1 July 2023.

-Two 120 litre purple-lidded glass recycling bins will be delivered to Mei's apartment building in April-May 2023.
+Two 120 litre purple-lidded glass recycling bins have been delivered to Mei's apartment building.

 These bins are for glass bottles and jars.

 Additional shared glass recycling bins can be requested through her Owners Corporation from August.